 I am a second-year Computing Ph.D. student at the University of Utah, where I am advised by Suresh Venkatasubramanian.
-I am interested in analyzing and measuring the social impact of black-box machine learning systems to develop better AI law and policy.
+I am interested in finding ways to analyze the social impact of black-box machine learning systems to develop better AI law and policy.
 My research has been supported by the ARCS Foundation.

 Previously, I worked on the Data Science team at MassMutual while completing my M.S. in Computer Science at the University of Massachusetts.
 I received my B.A. in Mathematics from Scripps College in 2016.

 email: kumari at cs dot utah dot edu